hmonroe/guiguts/README.txt

 operating systems other than Windows.

 Version 1.0.4.
 Fixed path and extension so EpubMaker will take .html files as input.
-PPV TXT and PP HTML labeled more clearly as pptxt and pphtml.
+PPV TXT and PP HTML labeled more accurately as pptxt and pphtml.
 Only README.TXT appears in the prepopulated recently used file list.
 Search can find the first word in the file.
 Word frequency rerun after typing words in empty file reports now works and bug with